 I found this recipe for Black Coffee Ice Cream in a cookbook that was given to me as a gift several years ago, “Jeni’s Splendid Ice Creams at Home”.
 If you’ve never tasted Jeni’s truly splendid ice creams, get thyself to one of her brick and mortar locations.
 But if you don’t have one of those shops near you, making her recipe for Black Coffee Ice Cream is a great way to get a taste of what all the well-deserved Jeni’s fuss is about.

 My husband LOVES his coffee – so much so that he roasts his own coffee beans!
 I’m a lucky, lucky girl that way.
 Your coffee ice cream will only be as good as your coffee beans are fresh, so do your best to use coffee beans that are freshly roasted and ground.
+I’ve included a link to the best coffee bean burr grinder below the recipe, to help you in your efforts to attain the BEST coffee.

 Bosch Universal Mixer Ice Cream Attachment Review